EdemZikks/Customer-Data-Pre-processing/README.md

 •	Focus on code reusability and reduce boilerplate code.
 •	Implement error handling where appropriate.
 •	Utilize Markdown cells for clear task separation and documentation.
 The repository includes a Jupyter Notebook with the complete code and output cells, demonstrating the data preprocessing and visualization tasks.
-It also contains various JSON output files generated during t
+It also contains various JSON output files generated during the data processing phase.